AIcoding-girl/CS50-Web-Programming/GIT/README.md

 `git log`

 Revert back to a previous commit
 `git reset`

    + `git reset --hard <commit>` reverts your code to exactly how it was after the specified commit.
 To specify the commit, use the commit hash associated with a commit which can be found using `git log`;
    + `git reset --hard origin/master` reverts your code to the version currently stored online on Github;

 **Open a file with VS Code from terminal**
 `code <file name>`

+**Branching** is a method of moving into a new direction when **creating a new feature**, and only combining this new feature with the main part of your code, or the main branch, once you’re finished.
+The branch you are currently looking at is determined by the **HEAD**, which points to one of the two branches.
+By default, the HEAD is pointed at the master branch, but we can check out other branches as well.

+1) `git branch` to see which branch you’re currently working on;
+2) `git checkout -b <new branch name>` to make a new branch;

+`git checkout <branch name>` to switch between branches and commit any changes to each branch;
+When we’re ready to merge our two branches together, we’ll check out the branch we wish to keep (almost always the master branch) and then run the command
+`git merge <other branch name>`.
+This will be treated similarly to a push or pull, and merge conflicts may appear.